scrambldchannel/https-scrambldchannel.github.io-/content/Dissecting a TI processes pro file.md

 ### Add to server

-With a valid process object we should be able to create the process on the server.
+With a valid process object we should be able to create the process on the server:

 ```python
 # tm1 is an instance of the TM1Service class